thedaviddias/bfdes.in/posts/create-a-class.md

 Apart from assuming a particular utility model, some other approximations are made implicitly:

+1. Each player has the same parameterized utility function.
+Of course, the parameters themselves can take different values -- otherwise every player would have the same preference.

-1. We assume the player is willing to take the time to unlock all weapon modifications.
+2. We assume the player is willing to take the time to unlock all weapon modifications.
 Otherwise, we would need to optimize their utility at every unlock level to obtain a family of solutions for the problem.

-2. Modifying one slot does not prevent another modification from being made in another slot unless it exceeds the total number of possible modifications.
-In reality, this is not the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.
+3. Modifying one slot does not prevent another modification from being made in another slot unless it exceeds the total number of possible modifications.
+In reality, this is not always the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.

-3. Some modifications imbue characteristics that cannot be modelled in weapon stats.
+4. Some modifications imbue characteristics that cannot be modelled in weapon stats.
 For instance, using .300 Blackout ammunition removes the tracers that give away a shooter’s position.

 ## The Knapsack Problem